exercism/v3/languages/csharp/exercises/concept/nullability/.docs/introduction.md

 to do that.
 However, as you can imagine, this can become cumbersome the more nullable variables you have on your code.

-The `??` operator is a simple shortcut to that:
+The `??` operator is a simple shortcut for that:

 ```csharp
 Console.WriteLine((userName ?? "").Length);